Vet explains what to feed a rabbit (plus 4 surprising things they should never eat)

 You can also feed them leafy greens or vegetables to provide extra nutrients – this should be around 10% of their diet.
 She recommends kale, spinach, rocket, carrot tops, dandelions, watercress, celery, spring greens, basil, thyme and parsley.

-The remaining 5% of their diet should be rabbit pellets or nuggets (about a tablespoon).
+The remaining 5% of their diet should be rabbit pellets or nuggets (about a tablespoon), soo. check out our guid to the best food for rabbits to ensure your rabbit is getting all the nutrients they need.
 If your bunny is very large or a giant rabbit breed, Dr. MacMillan says you can give them this twice a day.

 She says: "I advise owners to scatter this in around the rabbit’s environment or in their hay, rather than placing it in a food dish.
 This provides good mental and physical stimulation, encouraging natural foraging behavior."